elisascanu/elisascanu.github.io/index.md

 ## Research

-I am currently working on the evolutionary dynamics of extra-chromosomal DNA (ecDNA) and I am part of the team [eDyNAmiC](https://cancergrandchallenges.org/teams/edynamic).
-My research focuses on understanding the dynamics of multiple ecDNAs in an expanding cell population.
+I am currently working on investigating extra-chromosomal DNA (ecDNA) proliferation through agent-based modeling.
+I am also part of the team [eDyNAmiC](https://cancergrandchallenges.org/teams/edynamic).
+Precisely, my research focuses on understanding the dynamics of multiple ecDNAs in an expanding cell population.
 Precisely, I use computational and analytical methodologies, informed with available data.

 I am also interested in general population dynamics, mutational patterns, cancer evolution.